 A smart stability plan doesn’t just test “closed bottle at room temp.”
 It also considers opened-container behavior and heat/humidity excursions that mimic how people actually use gummies.

-A Practical Manufacturing Playbook
+A Practical Manufacturing Approach

 What Separates a “Nice Idea” from a Reliable Product

 Most skin/acne gummy concepts don’t fail because the idea is weak.
-They fail because the formula becomes dependent on last-minute sensory fixes-more acid, more flavor, more masking-until the gummy system tips into stickiness, inconsistency, or shelf-life surprises.
+They fail because the formula becomes dependent on last-minute sensory fixes—more acid, more flavor, more masking—until the gummy system turns into stickiness, inconsistency, or shelf-life surprises.